-“We’ve had children presenting with more severe illness in our emergency room because parents are afraid to come in,” says Stephanie D. Davis, MD, physician-in-chief at N.C.
-Children’s Hospital and chair of the Department of Pediatrics at the UNC School of Medicine.
+“We’ve had children presenting with more severe illness in our emergency room because parents are afraid to come in,” says Stephanie Duggins Davis, MD, physician-in-chief at UNC Children’s and chair of the Department of Pediatrics at the UNC School of Medicine.

 For example, when children with diabetes are not diagnosed early enough, they come into the hospital much sicker than usual, says UNC Health diabetes specialist Ali S. Calikoglu, MD.
 With early diagnosis and treatment, children can stay out of the hospital, but a late diagnosis can lead to a life-threatening illness and can result in a child needing to be admitted to the intensive care unit.

 If you notice that your child is drinking a lot and urinating more than usual, you should have your child seen by a healthcare provider as soon as possible.
 “If we can get them in and diagnosed soon after symptoms begin, they are in good shape, but if they come in after they have had symptoms for six or more weeks, they are really very sick,” Dr. Calikoglu says.

 For cases that require an in-person visit to a clinic or hospital, know that healthcare workers are making your safety, and their own, the first priority.

 Waiting rooms are either no longer being used—some offices might ask you to wait in your car—or strict physical distancing measures are in place.
 In some cases, including at UNC Health’s emergency departments in Chapel Hill and Hillsborough, tents have been set up outside to screen patients for COVID-19 and provide masks for them to wear during their visits.
 People with COVID-19 symptoms are separated from those without.